 This means that the company will add new types of products that are interesting and focused on developing the products they will provide.
 This type will focus on the development of the products they will provide.
 For example, a store that initially only provides baby supplies aged 0-12 months, began adding toddler clothing products.

 Generally, companies will diversify this in order to reach a wider market quickly.
+This will be easier if your company uses Supply Chain Management Software.
+This app will help your company in managing products and accurately predicting sales.

 Classification of Diversification by Company